manuraj23/User-Feedback-System/README.md

 ---
 # 🚀 Key Features

-- **✍️ Feedback Submission:**: Users can submit feedback with details like name, email, category, and message.
+- **✍️ Feedback Submission:**: Users can easily submit feedback, including their name, email, category, and message content.
-- **📊 Dashboard Display**:  A real-time dashboard lists all submitted feedback with filtering and sorting capabilities.
+- **📊 Dashboard Display**:  A dynamic dashboard displays all submitted feedback with built-in options for filtering and sorting.
-- **📂 Category-Based Filtering** *(Optional)*: View feedback by categories like Bug, Suggestion, Improvement, etc.
+- **📂 Category-Based Filtering** *(Optional)*:  Filter feedback by categories such as Bug, Suggestion, Improvement, and more.
-- **🔐 Secure Data Handling:** Data is securely sent to and stored in MongoDB via a Node.js backend.
+- **🔐 Secure Data Handling:** Feedback data is securely transmitted and stored using a Node.js backend and MongoDB.
-- **Scalability**: Backend built to handle multiple simultaneous submissions efficiently.
+- **📦 Dockerized Deployment:** The entire application is containerized using Docker for consistent, hassle-free setup and deployment.
-- **Clean Code Structure**: Modular and follows standard coding practices for maintainability.
+- **⚙️ Scalable Architecture**: The backend is designed to efficiently manage high volumes of concurrent feedback submissions.

 ---